neocmakelsp/neocmakelsp/README.md

 }
 ```

-It will check CMakeCache.txt, and get whether the package is exist
+It will check `CMakeCache.txt`, and get whether the package is exist

 Snippet Support